hoeken/yarrboard/README.md

 ## How To Get One

 No production as of right now, but possibly in the future.
 It is 100% open source, so its possible to order PCBs, parts, and DIY your own board if you like.
-Would be interested in partnering with someone to take care of the manufacturing side of things.
+There is the potential of partnering with the right person to take care of the manufacturing side of things, or you could make and sell your own - its open source after all!

 ## Installation and Setup